-1.16 The principal purpose of the Core Strategy is to set out clearly the spatial distribution of development within the district based on delivering the vision and strategic objectives outlined above.
-It then provides an overarching spatial strategy for the District followed by more specific policy-frameworks for Bath.
-Keynsham. the Somer Valley and the Rural Areas.
-There are also a number of generic core policies applicable across the district as set out in section 6.
-In setting out the policy approach we have taken account of national policy guidance, the results of key studies and other relevant evidence as well as the issues identified through the consultation on the Core Strategy launch document and ongoing engagement with stakeholders and local communities.
+1.16 The principal purpose of the Core Strategy is to set out clearly the spatial distribution of development within the District based on in order to delivering the vision and strategic objectives outlined above.
+It then provides an overarching spatial strategy for the District followed by more as well as specific policy-frameworks for Bath, Keynsham, the Somer Valley and the Rural Areas.
+Where land is to be released from the Green Belt, strategic sites are allocated.
+There are also a number of The Core Strategy also includes generic core policies applicable across the district as set out in section 6.
+In setting out The policy approach we have taken takes account of national policy guidance, the results of key studies and other relevant evidence as well as the issues identified through the consultations and public engagement on the Core Strategy launch document and ongoing engagement with stakeholders and local communities.